Founded December 2018

 PCT examination completed, currently undergoing National phase examination in four jurisdictions (Singapore, United States, Europe, and China).

-Biomedical engineer with more than 6 years' experience in the healthcare and medical technology industry
+Biomedical engineer with over 6 years of experience in the healthcare and medical technology industry, MEng Biomedical Engineering, BSc Biomedical Engineering.

 Head & Senior Consultant, Dept. of Anesthesia, KTPH